-In 2016, Agfa HealthCare's IT solutions again convinced numerous care organizations around the world, from large multi-site hospital organizations and regional care providers, to medium-sized facilities and small imaging centers.
+In 2017, Agfa HealthCare's IT solutions again convinced numerous care organizations around the world, from large multi-site hospital organizations and regional care providers, to medium-sized facilities and small imaging centers.

-At the end of 2016, Agfa HealthCare's imaging IT solutions served over 3,000 care facilities worldwide.
+At the end of 2017, Agfa HealthCare's imaging IT solutions served over 3,000 care facilities worldwide.

-In 2016, Agfa HealthCare continued the successful global roll-out of its innovative Enterprise Imaging platform.
+In 2017, Agfa HealthCare continued to roll-out its innovative Enterprise Imaging platform at care organizations all over the globe.
 With the solution, care organizations can enable clinicians to access and use all imaging data they need, no matter where they are practicing.
-Currently, the solution is live in healthcare sites across 24 countries in South America, North America, Africa, Europe and the Middle East.
+Currently, the solution is live in healthcare sites across 25 countries in South America, North America, Africa, Europe and the Middle East.